 Above: A badly chitted seed potato with soft white buds which are too long.

-The length of time it takes to sprout a potato depends on the temperature it is stored at.
+The length of time it takes to sprout a potato depends on the temperature it is stored.

 Removing excess buds from seed potatoes